 Custom image supportability

 You can now install the SQL Server IaaS extension to custom OS and SQL Server images, which offers the limited functionality of flexible licensing.
-When you're registering your custom image with the SQL VM resource provider, specify the license type as "AHUB."
+When you're registering your custom image with the SQL IaaS Agent extension, specify the license type as "AHUB."
 Otherwise, the registration will fail.

 The Azure portal experience for deploying a SQL Server VM has been revamped to improve usability.
 For more information, see the brief quickstart and more thorough how-to guide to deploy a SQL Server VM.

 It's now possible to change the licensing model for a SQL Server VM from pay-as-you-go to bring-your-own-license by using the Azure portal.